 Peter Drucker said: “The most important thing in communication is to hear what isn’t being said.”
 Good listeners are like gold dust and are imperative to your customer communication improvement drive.
 Empaths are great at not just listening to customers and engaging with them in a meaningful way; they can truly show that they understand the customer’s needs and solve their problems accordingly.
 Empaths understand that information is about giving out, but communication is about getting through.
 You may already have some naturally gifted communicators on board; invest in them with some additional communications training, such as the type offered by the Corporate Coach Group, for example, and maximize the effectiveness of your existing workforce.

 Source the best communication platforms for your business

-Times are changing fast and the technology that we leverage to communicate with our customers is evolving all the time.
+Times are changing fast so your choice in whether you use DIY or managed SD WAN is extremely important, as well as any other decision you make in relation to the technology you use to communicate in your business.
+The technology that we leverage to communicate with our customers is evolving all the time.
 Quite often we find ourselves saving time and money by replacing human customer service reps with automated AI bots.
 Whilst that technology is admittedly getting better all the time, there is still the danger of over-employing the conveyor belt mentality and leaving potential customers feeling undervalued.
 Always invest in the most effective communication platforms depending on your business type and customer profile.
 Typically, the best option is to consider how your customers like to communicate.
 What do they find easy to use?
 What are they comfortable with?
 Use that to inform your communication platform choices.